In the Comfort Life Spotlight

 Cleanliness and disinfection

-Disinfecting and cleaning surfaces alone in your own home can be challenging, and disinfection is a key to keeping the virus from spreading.
+Disinfecting and cleaning surfaces alone in your own home can be challenging, and disinfection is a key to keeping viruses from spreading.
 Retirement homes work under outbreak protocols.
 They vigilantly clean and disinfect suites and common spaces and institute other measures that go above and beyond government directives.
 The availability of staff hired to do these tasks and perform them professionally makes retirement homes safer than many people’s houses.

 Unique accessibility and safety